unilaiva/unilaiva-songbook/README.md

 a measure bar line to *both* the end of the line and the beginning of the next one (if one exists).

+Use upper case letters for chords.
+Use lower case letters to signify single notes (melodies).
+One could alternatively include `lilypond` in the project...

 Tentative TODO
 --------------